Danube Delta Campaign: The engagements

 The main naval engagement on the Danube occurred on the following day, when the Romanian Tulcea Tactical Group (Basarabia, Mihail Kogălniceanu and four patrol boats) repelled another attack of the Soviet Danube Flotilla, damaging two monitors and two patrol boats and one tug.
 The Romanian monitors then counterattacked at Reni, sinking one patrol boat and one barge and damaging another Soviet monitor.

-The last naval engagement on the Danube occurred on 26 June, when two Romanian patrol boats, V1 and V3, engaged three Soviet patrol boats, setting one of them on fire and forcing all three to retreat.
+The last naval engagement on the Danube occurred on 26 June, when two Romanian torpedo gunboats, V1 and V3, engaged three Soviet patrol boats, setting one of them on fire and forcing all three to retreat.

 Aftermath

-Despite these defeats, the Soviet Danube Flotilla continued to support ground forces in bridgeheads and landing operations, and also fought numerous artillery duels with the Romanian Land Forces during and in the days prior to Operation Munchen.
+Despite these defeats, the Soviet Danube Flotilla continued to support ground forces in bridgeheads and landing operations, and also fought numerous artillery duels with the Romanian Land Forces during and in the days prior to Operation München.
+Artillery duels with the Romanian Flotilla also continued until 9/10 July when the Soviet ships retreated to Izmail.
+The Soviets retreated completely from the Chilia branch of the Danube on 20 July.

-The Romanian monitors also fought against the Red Army troops, shelling Soviet artillery positions near Giurgiulești on 8 and 14 July.
+The Romanian monitors also fought against the Red Army troops, shelling Soviet artillery positions in the Reni-Giurgiulești sector, with the positions near Giurgiulești shelled on 8 and 14 July.